Saint Florian: Patronage

-Florian is a patron saint of Austria and Poland; also firefighters, chimneysweeps, and brewers.
-He is invoked against fires, floods, lightning, and the pains of Purgatory.
+Florian is a patron saint of Upper Austria, Poland, firefighters, chimneysweeps, soap boilers, and brewers.
+Florian is associated with brewers because of a legend in which he miraculously stopped a fire with a single pitcher of water, thus the frequent depiction of him holding a pitcher.

+Florian is invoked against fires, floods, lightning, and the pains of Purgatory.

-A famous St. Florian's Church is located in Kraków.
+A famous St. Florian's Church is located in Kraków, Poland.
 His veneration has been particularly intense since 1528, when a fire burned the neighborhood without destroying the church.

 In contemporary culture

-The "Florian Principle" (known in German language areas as "Sankt-Florians-Prinzip") is named after a somewhat ironic prayer to Saint Florian: "O heiliger Sankt Florian, verschon' mein Haus, zünd' and're an", equivalent to "O Holy St. Florian, please spare my house, set fire to another one".
+The "Florian Principle" (known in German language areas as "Sankt-Florians-Prinzip") is named after a somewhat ironic prayer to Saint Florian: "O heiliger Sankt Florian, verschon' mein Haus, zünd' and're an," equivalent to "O Holy St. Florian, please spare my house, set fire to another one".
 This saying is used in German much like the English "not in my back yard", when the speaker wants to point out that some person tries to get out of an unpleasant situation by an action that will put others in that very same situation.

-In Germany, "Florian" is the call sign for fire engines.
+In Austria and Germany, "Florian" is the call sign for fire engines.

 The protagonist in Felix Salten's novel Florian: The Emperor’s Stallion was named after Florian, as the animal was born on 4 May 1901 in Lipizza, Austria.

 Alfred Schnittke's Symphony No. 2, is subtitled "St. Florian".

 In multiple cities across Slovakia, streets are named after Saint Florian, often in correlation with local fire departments.
 Florian Street (Floriánska ulica) occurs in historic boroughs of major cities: currently in Košice (Staré Mesto) and also formerly in Bratislava (Staré Mesto).